Anthrocon/www/content/Registration/registration/index.md

 {{< /details >}}

 {{< details "Can I upgrade my membership after I've paid for it?" >}}
-Absolutely!
-All you need to do is click on the link that was emailed to you with your registration confirmation.
-It will take you to your registration summary, and you need only click "Sponsor" or "Supersponsor" at the top and then "Update My Info" at the bottom.
+Yes!
+All you need to do is log in to your registration at <https://reg.anthrocon.org/>, then select "Update registration".
+From here, you can upgrade your membership and update your details.
+Remember that quantities are limited, so they may sell out.
 {{< /details >}}

 {{< details "I am unable to stand in long lines.
 What can I do?" >}}
-Anthrocon will have ADA lines that are available at registration for those who are unable to stand in line, for whatever reason.
+Anthrocon will have an ADA line that is available at registration for those who are unable to stand in line for whatever reason.
 {{< /details >}}

 {{< details "I have paid for a membership but cannot attend.
 Can I get a refund or rollover to next year?" >}}